In the boxing world, Lomachenko needs no introduction, as most will know ‘Hi Tech‘ is arguably pound for pound in most people’s top 3 boxers today.

 Check out this other great short video by Lee Wylie below in how Loma dismantled and outfoxed ‘The Jackal’ Guillermo Rigondeaux.

-If you are boxer looking to improve your skill set or add a trick or two up your sleeve, Loma is boxer you must definitely make sure to watch and learn from.
+If you are a boxer looking to improve your skillset or add a trick or two up your sleeve, Loma is a boxer you must make sure to watch and learn from.
 I recommend you check out my blog on how to train like Lomachenko here.

 Hope you enjoyed this boxing style review and make sure to let me know if there are any more boxer styles you would like me to feature in the comments below.